NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         */
     }

-    //  if no free slot is found in existing record blocks {
+    //  if no free slot is found in existing record blocks (rec_id = {-1, -1})
+    {
         // if relation is RELCAT, do not allocate any more blocks
         //     return E_MAXRELATIONS;

         // Otherwise,
-        // get a new record block by calling RecBuffer Constructor for new block
+        // get a new record block (using the appropriate RecBuffer constructor!)
         // get the block number of the newly allocated block
         // (use BlockBuffer::getBlockNum() function)
         // let ret be the return value of getBlockNum() function call